8.4. Directives#

 This directive deletes the task, either the calling task or another task, as

-specified by id
+specified by id.

 RETURN VALUES:

-The requested operation was successful.
+RTEMS_SUCCESSFULThe requested operation was successful.

-There was no task associated with the identifier specified by
+RTEMS_INVALID_IDThere was no task associated with the identifier specified by

-The directive was called from within interrupt context.
+id.RTEMS_CALLED_FROM_ISRThe directive was called from within interrupt context.

-The task termination procedure was started, however, waiting for the terminating task would have resulted in a deadlock.
+RTEMS_INCORRECT_STATEThe task termination procedure was started, however, waiting for the terminating task would have resulted in a deadlock.

-The task resided on a remote node.
+RTEMS_ILLEGAL_ON_REMOTE_OBJECTThe task resided on a remote node.

 NOTES: